 The mobile network adjusts configuration parameters of the mobile network about the M2M device based on the current mobility characteristics of the M2M device if necessary.

 The changed configuration parameters of the mobile network are the traffic area (Wide->Small), the location registration interval (Short->Long).

 The mobile network may additionally need to adjust configuration parameters in the mobile M2M device.

-Alternative flow
+Alternative Flow

 None